justinhrobbins/FlashCards_App/README.md

 ## Overview

-The purpose of this project is to demonstrate my Java and web development compentencies.
+The purpose of this project is to demonstrate my Java and web development competencies.

 A working copy of this project is running on an Amazon EC cloud instance.
+There are two published versions of the application:
+1. The Google Web Toolkit version is a rich JavaScript/AJAX client that interacts with the server through a stateless REST API.
+2. A Struts version that implements a more traditional model-view-controller (MVC) architecture.
+This version also features authentication password-less authentication using OpenId.

+Both versions of the Flashcards app reuse the same service, domain, and data layers.
 The documentation below outlines the technologies used in each module of the Flashcards App:

 ### WebServices
 JAX-RS web services using the following: